jellydator/ttlcache/Readme.md

 5. Can trigger callback on key expiration
 6. Cleanup resources by calling `Close()` at end of lifecycle.

+Note (issue #25): by default, due to historic reasons, the TTL will be reset on each cache hit and you need to explicitly configure the cache to use a TTL that will not get extended.

 [![Build Status](https://travis-ci.org/ReneKroon/ttlcache.svg?branch=master)](https://travis-ci.org/ReneKroon/ttlcache)

 #### Usage